-If you have to give blood, a phlebotomist will need to find a good, strong vein from which to draw.
-For a seasoned phlebotomist, this is typically a fairly easy job.
+A phlebotomist will need to find a good, strong vein from which to draw blood.
+For an experienced professional, this is typically a relatively easy job.
 Unfortunately, some people have difficult veins to work with due to obesity, dehydration, and a variety of other issues.

 If you’re a phlebotomist who has encountered this problem before, you know how frustrating it can be.
 It’s your job to make sure the patient is as comfortable as possible as you take blood, and that can be difficult to do when you can’t find a usable vein.

-There are some tips to help make your veins pop out when giving blood.
+There are tips for making veins pop out when taking blood.
 They don’t harm the patient in any way and can be used regularly to make your job easier and safer.

-In this article, we’ll cover how to find a standard vein that you can work with, and what you can do if that vein isn’t proving to be a good option.
+In this guide, we’ll cover how to find a standard vein and what you can do if that vein isn’t proving to be a good option.

 Table of Contents: